5/2/2024

 Jim Duffy

-OK, good.
-And then Dennis, I wanted to ask on close margins, assuming Marucci did its thing on close margins with the accretive contribution.
-The report implies some pretty big margin compression in the organic business.
-So I'm trying to get my arms around is how much of that is mixed versus regular wave pressure?
-And then within that regular wave pressure, how much of its fixed cost do you leverage?
-Or is there something else we should be considering with respect to the gross margins?
-We try to think about normalization.
+okay good and then dennis i wanted to ask on uh gross margins assuming marucci did its thing on close margins with the accretive contribution the report implies some pretty big margin compression in the organic business what i'm trying to get my arms around is how much of that is mixed versus regular wave pressure and then within that regular weight pressure how much of its fixed costy leverage or is there something else we should be considering with respect to the gross margins How do you try to think about normalization?

 speaker

-Yeah, so so two things here.
-So one, Marucci delivered right on track, you know, across the board margins in place exactly where we thought they would be.
-Their new product launches, strength of the business continues to impress.
-So Marucci, so getting back to base business, it comes down to volume.
-It all comes down to operating leverage in those plants and then from the off-ex stand.
-So we were pretty much coming right in line forecast.
-And it's all about how do we optimize these plants?
-And so you heard it in my commentary, you heard it in Mike's commentary.
-We're continuing to look for cost outs.
-And we were very delighted to see those cost improvements come in in a big way in Q1 to help offset these volume declines that we have been seeing.
-And we continue to think that we're going to see them through the year as we start to ramp back up, because our cost structure will lag the volume growth that we're going to be seeing.
+Yeah, so two things here.
+So, one, Marucci delivered right on track.
+You know, across the board, margins in place, exactly where we thought they would be.
+You know, their new product launches, strength of the business continues to impress.
+So, getting back to Ace Business, It comes down to volume.
+It all comes down to operating leverage, both in those plants and then from the OpEx standpoint.
+So we were pretty much coming right in line with the forecast, and it's all about how do we optimize these plants.
+And so you heard it in my commentary.
+You heard it in Mike's commentary.
+We're continuing to look for bust-outs.
+And we were very delighted to see those cost improvements coming in a big way in Q1 to help offset these volume declines that we have been seeing.
+And we continue to think that we're going to see them through the year as we start to ramp back up because our cost structure will lag the volume growth that we're going to be seeing.
 So it'll actually serve as a slight tailwind for us as we progress through the year.
 The trick in all of this is not to cut too deep because we expect this business to turn around and to ramp back up.
-And so we want to hold hold on to the really good people.
+And so we want to hold on to the really good people.
 And so what we've been doing is really looking at when somebody leaves, are they non-revenue generated or are they revenue generating?
 If they're revenue generating, we're going to take a decision to backfill.
-If they're not, we're going to see what we can do to hold off until it's absolutely necessary to add somebody.
+If they're not, we're going to see what we can do to hold off. until it's absolutely necessary to add somebody.
 And so we've been absolutely militant on the cost front.

 speaker